Taming-the-BEAST/Prior-selection/README.md

 <br>

 Notice, that since we are using only a subset of all the heterochronous sequences, we are interested in the tMRCA of the samples from April 28, 2009 which may not coincide with the tree height of all the heterochronous data.
 These samples are spread around over all the clades in the tree, and the most recent common ancestor of all of them turns out to be the root of the MCC tree of the heterochronous samples.
-We therefore want to set the tMRCA prior of the tree formed by the homochronous sequences to be peaked around the median value of the MCC tree height, which is 0.5488 and we want 95% of the density of the prior distribution to be between 0.5343-0.5603.
+We therefore want to set the tMRCA prior of the tree formed by the homochronous sequences to be centered around the median value of the MCC tree height, which is 0.5488 and we want 95% of the density of the prior distribution to be between 0.5343-0.5603.

 > Open BEAUti, load the homochronous data and use the same settings as for the `Homochronous.xml` file.